GenomicsAotearoa/GenomicsAotearoa.github.io/index.md

 This project relates to the delivery of hands-on bioinformatics training workshops across New Zealand.
 Available repositories:
 - [GenomicsAotearoa.github.io](https://github.com/GenomicsAotearoa/GenomicsAotearoa.github.io) - the repository for this website.
 - [2019-09-19-ESR](https://github.com/GenomicsAotearoa/2019-09-19-ESR) - Data Carpentry Genomics repository for upcoming training event at ESR in Porirua.
+- [cloudsforresearch](https://github.com/GenomicsAotearoa/cloudsforresearch) - A guide to getting started in the cloud.